albertobraschi/control_center/README.markdown

 Post-Installation Configuration
 -------------------------------
-You'll want to look at environment/initializers/control_center.rb to customize the Control Center title and the color of the header.
+You'll want to look at environment/initializers/control_center.rb to customize the Control Center title, the color of the header and several other options.

 Also, you'll want to set your tabs up in app/views/layouts/_tabs.html.erb.

 Tabs
 ----